Jimmy Kimmel Asks Sean Spicer If He's Ever Seen Donald Trump Naked

 Kimmel argued that Trump calls "anything that criticizes him" fake news and that he'll "give validity to wacky news sources sometimes" that are "complimentary."
 He then asked Spicer if he thought it was dangerous to delegitimize the press?

 "Look, I think it's a two-way street," he said.
 "When these guys in the press corps go after the president in ways that are unbecoming—and again, it's sort of like what your mom said, 'Two wrongs don't make a right.'
 And so I think sometimes when the press corps attacks the president, undermines him, or calls into questions his credibility, from the outset, I think it creates a very poor relationship overall.
-And I think that there is some area that could deserve a reset, and, hopefully, I think Sarah [Huckabee Sanders] has done a phenomenal job of really trying to take the tone down and get back.
+And I think that there is some area that deserves a reset, and I think Sarah [Huckabee Sanders] has done a phenomenal job of really trying to take the tone down and get down.

 Kimmel then asked him if his "two wrongs don't make a right" comment suggested that Trump has been in the wrong.